Home Compare BPE.MI vs SQN.SW

 BPER Banca SpA vs Swissquote Group Holding: Which Stock Looks Stronger in 2026?

-BPER Banca SpA holds the cleaner structural position, with the lead spread across valuation and stability.
+The structural profiles are close, with BPER Banca SpA carrying a narrow edge on growth.
+Swissquote still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, BPER Banca SpA is in better shape — its trend is intact while Swissquote's trend has broken down.
 That puts structure and market broadly in agreement — BPER Banca SpA's lead looks more confirmed than conflicted.

 Trajectory Similarity